brunokoga/Montevideo/ultimateCombat_dir/classArchetypes/cavalier.md

 **Weapon and Armor Proficiency** : A musketeer does not gain proficiency in heavy armor.
 Musketeers are proficient with all simple and martial weapons, and with firearms.
 A cavalier's levels stack with any fighter levels he possesses for the purpose of meeting the level prerequisite for feats that specifically select a firearm, such as [Weapon Specialization](feats#_weapon-specialization).

-**Gifted Firearm (Ex)** : At 1st level, a musketeer is gifted by his order with a firearm (either a pistol or a musket.
+**Gifted Firearm (Ex)** : At 1st level, a musketeer is gifted by his order with a firearm (either a pistol or a musket).
 This weapon is both a symbol of the cavalier's duty and a focus for much of his talent.
 He cannot sell this weapon.
 He also gains the [Gunsmithing](../ultimateCombatFeats#_gunsmithing) feat.

 Beginning at 8th level, the musketeer can focus himself when wielding his gifted weapon.
 As a standard action, he can focus himself to gain a number of benefits for 1 minute per cavalier level.
 The musketeer can use this ability twice per day, plus one additional time per day for every four levels beyond 8th, to a total of five times per day at 20th level.